sdiehl/wiwinwlh/tutorial.md

 $ cabal test <name>
 ```

-In addition arbitrary shell commands can also be invoked with the GHC
+Moreover, arbitrary shell commands can be invoked with the GHC environmental
-environmental variables set up for the sandbox.
-Quite common is to invoke a new
+variables set up for the sandbox.
+Quite common is to invoke a new shell with
-shell with this command such that the ``ghc`` and ``ghci`` commands use the
+this command such that the ``ghc`` and ``ghci`` commands use the sandbox.
-sandbox ( they don't by default, which is a common source of frustration ).
+( They don't by default, which is a common source of frustration. ).

 ```bash
 $ cabal exec